gekatateam/neptunus/docs/CONFIGURATION.md

     'Bearer \w+' = "<BEARER TOKEN>"
 ```

-**Runtime** settings may help in ephemeral runtimes, like Kubernetes with [VPA](https://kubernetes.io/docs/concepts/workloads/autoscaling/#scaling-workloads-vertically), where you can't directly set your app resources and limits:
+The **Runtime** settings may be useful in ephemeral environments, such as Kubernetes with [VPA](https://kubernetes.io/docs/concepts/workloads/autoscaling/#scaling-workloads-vertically), where you cannot directly set your application's resource requests and limits:
  - **gcpercent**: [Garbage collection target percentage](https://pkg.go.dev/runtime/debug#SetGCPercent).
 Only used if not empty, value must be a percentage, e.g. `25%` or `75%`.
  - **memlimit**: [Soft memory limit](https://pkg.go.dev/runtime/debug#SetMemoryLimit).
 Only used if not empty, value can be a percentage from available memory (e.g. `25%` or `75%`) or an absolute (for example, `1GiB` or `512MiB`).
  - **maxthreads**: [The maximum number of operating system threads that the Go program can use](https://pkg.go.dev/runtime/debug#SetMaxThreads).
 Only used if greater than zero, integer value.